Refine and Represent: Region-to-Object Representation Learning: Method

 \subsection{Region-to-Object Curriculum}

-Empirically, we have found that varying the number of segments in the refined masks, from a high number to a low number, results in improved downstream performance and more accurate masks.
-Thus, we introduce a region-to-object curriculum which allows for \ours pretraining to learn both region based and object centric features.
-Specifically, we schedule the number of clusters $K$ introduced in the region refinement step (Section \ref{sec:mask_refinement}).
-We have found that a region-to-object curriculum where $K$ begins at a high value, e.g. $K = 128$, and is reduced to a low value, e.g. $K = 4$, over pretraining works best in terms of downstream performance.
-A visualization of the refined mask (Figure \ref{fig:teaser}) illustrates how this curriculum allows for refined mask to become increasingly object centric (see Appendix \ref{sec:visual} for more examples).
-In this work, we explore a piecewise, linear, and cosine schedule for $K$.
+Empirically, we have found that varying the number of segments in the predicted masks, from a high number to a low number, results in improved downstream performance and more accurate masks.
+Thus, we introduce a region-to-object curriculum which allows for \ours pretraining to learn both region-based and object-centric features.
+Specifically, we control the number of clusters $K$ introduced in the mask prediction step (\cref{sec:mask_refinement}).
+We have found that a region-to-object curriculum where $K$ begins at a high value, \eg $K = 128$, and is reduced to a low value, \eg $K = 4$, over pretraining works best in terms of downstream performance.
+In the Appendix (\cref{fig:mask_vis_appendix}), we provide a visualization of the masks predicted during pretraining in order to illustrate how this curriculum allows for predicted masks to become increasingly object-centric.